 This section of the zoo features a variety of African primates, mammals, and birds.
-Head over to Mokomboso Valley to view our troop of 7 chimpanzees in their 3.5 acre exhibit - one of the largest in the country!
-Right next door you can visit Bissell’s Lions of Lake Manyara, constructed in 2008 which is another exhibit that ranks among the largest in the nation!
-You can also visit our goat corral, where young and old alike can get up close experiences with the goats in a safe, monitored area.
-Other animals featured in the African section include the Bongo antelope, ground hornbill, warthog, Guinea baboon, and Colobus monkey.
+Head over to Mokomboso Valley to view our troop of 6 chimpanzees in their 3.5-acre habitat - one of the largest in the country!
+Right next door you can visit Bissell’s Lions of Lake Manyara, constructed in 2008 which is another habitat that ranks among the largest in the nation!
+Other animals featured in the African section include the Bongo antelope, ground hornbill, and warthogs.
 Feeling adventurous?
 Try riding a camel at our Camel ride area.

 Our own country and continent is home to a number of amazing animals from grizzly bears to mountain lions.
-Be sure to catch the underwater antics of the river otter along with mountain lion, bobcat, turtles, and the newly renovated grizzly bear exhibit where you’ll get nose-to-nose with the bears!
+Be sure to catch the underwater antics of the river otter along with the mountain lion, Canada lynx, turtles, and the grizzly bear exhibit where you’ll get nose-to-nose with the bears!

 See what kind of cool creatures live on the other side of the equator!
-This area features the capybaras, tapir, saki monkeys, maned wolves and the Chilean flamingos.
+This area features the tapir, saki monkeys, maned wolves, and the Chilean flamingos.
 Stop by periodically in the summer to watch as our own monarch butterflies grow up and prepare for their journey south!

 Idema Forest Realm